Migrants’ Agency: Key to a Better Understanding of Human Mobility

 Double-panel in cooperation with the German Institute for Global and Area Studies (GIGA) on „The Migration-Violence Nexus: Comparative lessons from the Middle East“ and „Researchers und Migrants: Opening a Critical Discussion on their Relationship Status“, World Congress for Middle Eastern Studies (WOCMES).
 Sevilla Juli 2018

-Annette Jünemann (in review process): From pity to social empathy: Overcoming asymmetries in the relationship between refugees and their volunteer supporters.
-To be published in Forced Migration Review.
+Annette Jünemann (under review): From pity to social empathy: Overcoming asymmetries in the relationship between refugees and their volunteer supporters.

 Annette Jünemann (2017): Emotions matter.
 Fear and (non-)empathy in German reactions to the “refugee crisis” In: Annette Jünemann, Nicolas Fromm, Nikolas Scherer (eds.): Fortress Europe?
 Challenges and failures of migration and asylum policies, VS-Springer, 167-184.

 Safouane, Hamza (2017): Between Hospitality and Inhospitality: The Politics of Migrants Protection in Germany.
 Spectra, Vol 6, No 1 (2017).

 Foreign Policy Design: The Prospects of Applying Design Thinking in International Politics